localstack/docs/content/en/user-guide/ci/drone-ci/index.md

   - until curl -s http://localstack:4566/_localstack/health; do echo -n . && sleep 1; done
 ```

-## Configuring an API key
+## Configuring a CI key

 You can easily enable LocalStack Pro by by using the `localstack/localstack-pro` image and adding your API key to Drone Repository secrets.
 You can manage them from your repository settings screen.
-Navigate to your Repository secrets on your Drone repository and add the LocalStack API key as `localstack_api_key`.
+Navigate to your Repository secrets on your Drone repository and add the LocalStack CI key as `localstack_ci_key`.
 Here is an example:

 ```yml
 services: